Sheeri/sheeri.github.io/_posts/2020-05-09-Realm-App-Import.md

 categories: build
 ---

-Now that you've created your Atlas database, create the Realm App and import all the code associated with it (e.g. functions, triggers):
+Now that you've populated your Atlas database, create the Realm App and import all the code associated with it (e.g. functions, triggers):

 1. Create Realm app, called WildAidApp, link database
 1. Access Manager, Project, create API key